danyIkram/Brain_MRI_Tumor_Detection/README.md

 The model.pth file is not committed to GitHub because of its large size.

-To reproduce Train your own model using Model_Brain_MRI_Tumor_Detection
+To reproduce Train your own model using (https://github.com/danyIkram/Model_Brain_MRI_Tumor_Detection)